Close Menu

 The symptoms of soft tissue sarcoma depend on the location and size of the tumor.
 Some common symptoms include:

-• A palpable lump or mass: Soft tissue sarcoma often presents as a painless lump in the affected area.
+• A lump or mass: Soft tissue sarcoma often presents as a painless lump in the affected area.
 The lump may increase in size over time.

 • Limited movement or function: Tumors located near joints or muscles may impair movement or function in the area.